wordofwarning/wordofwarning.org/current/2016-divergency/martin/index.md

 >*I was deeply moved by (a work-in-progress of) Cheryl Martin’s Who Wants To Live Forever.
 Utterly devastating personal moments felt like they were being shared with only me.
 Cheryl is an incredibly powerful performer, she paints pictures so vividly, and this story in particular leaves me aching.*  Afreena Islam, Artist.

 #### Credits
-Developed as a Divergency seed commission with support from hÅb and STUN [Sustained Theatre Up North] and supported through the Black Gold Arts Festival and an Artist Residency at Lawrence Batley Theatre’ Cellar.
+Developed as a Divergency seed commission with support from hÅb and STUN [Sustained Theatre Up North] and supported through the Black Gold Arts Festival and an Artist Residency at Lawrence Batley Theatre Cellar.

 #### Website
 <a href="http://www.cherylmartin.net" target="_blank">cherylmartin.net</a>